State league

-In Australian football codes, the term state league is used to describe competition at a level below that of national leagues.
-Most of these competitions are based in a single state, and from this the term originates.
+A state league is a level of competition in Australian sport directly below that of a national league.
+Most of these competitions are based in a single state or territory, and from this the term originates.
+State leagues are generally semi-professional and of a lower playing standard compared to national leagues.
+Several state leagues act as quasi-reserves competitions for teams that also compete in national leagues, while others are entirely separated from their national counterparts.

 History

 The Australian federation consists of six states and two territories.
-Historically the highest level of club-based sports were the various leagues based in each state and territory.
+Historically, the highest level of club-based sports were the various leagues based in each state and territory.
 The change to national leagues began in 1977 when the National Soccer League was formed with clubs in most capital cities.
 Australian football and rugby leagues followed suit during the 1980s when the Victorian and New South Welsh leagues began to admit clubs from other states.